Phone: 410-758-0500 ext. 247

 If you ever have a question, please do not hesitate to e-mail me at firstname.lastname@example.org or call me at 410-758-0500 ext.
 247.

-This calendar outlines the content in my "Mythology and Folklore" class--from April 1 to April 10.
+These calendars outline the content in my "Mythology and Folklore" class--from April 1 to June 12.

 English III is required course for graduation.
 It includes the study of American Literature and builds upon and reinforces the skills acquired in English II.
 Additional emphasis is placed upon research skills, effective writing, oral communication, and an exploration of a variety of literary genres.
 A research paper is required.